Order Our Fall Edition Now!

 This fall’s issue of The Undercurrent is a tribute to those proud few young advocates for free expression, for law, for reason—and to their growing movement.
 In this issue, we tackle the jihadist threat to free speech, the dangers of paternalism to law enforcement, the questionable premises behind the “rape culture” activists, and offer bold alternatives of our own to each.

 But this new issue is also a tribute to the promise, the hope, and the beauty of good ideas.
-In a stunning portrait, The Undercurrent’s Sarah Martinson kicks off our new effort to more often recognize ideas worth celebrating, with her tale of Adrianne-Haslet Davis and Hugh Herr’s triumph over tragedy.
+In a stunning portrait, The Undercurrent’s Eric Rosenberg kicks off our new effort to more often recognize ideas worth celebrating, with her tale of Adrianne-Haslet Davis and Hugh Herr’s triumph over tragedy.